 - TestOut® Lab exercises You will complete various lab exercises within TestOut®.
-Instructions on how to complete these lab exercises will be provided during the course. - TestOut® Practice Questions Quizzes You will complete practice questions and chapter quizzes that are based upon TestOut chapter reading. - Hands-On Lab Assignments Periodically you will have a hands-on project to complete - Class Discussions The primary method of faculty-student and student-student interaction in this class will be via the class discussions. - Comprehensive Lab Project You will create your own "lab scenario" based upon what you have learned in the course.
-This lab scenario will be similar to what you have learned from the TestOut lab exercises.
-Details regarding the project will be announced later on in the semester. - Comprehensive Final Exam The proctored final exam will be comprehensive and administered as scheduled by the University.
+Instructions on how to complete these lab exercises will be provided during the course. - TestOut® Practice Questions Quizzes You will complete practice questions and chapter quizzes that are based upon TestOut chapter reading. - Hands-On Lab Assignments Periodically you will have a hands-on project to complete - Class Discussions The primary method of faculty-student and student-student interaction in this class will be via the class discussions. - Comprehensive Final Exam The proctored final exam will be comprehensive and administered as scheduled by the University.